 How To Use The Conversation Starters

-I have read through the questions below a few times, and while I am proud of coming up with each one, I must warn you that not all topics are suitable for everyone.
+I have read through the questions above a few times, and while I am proud of coming up with each one, I must warn you that not all topics are suitable for everyone.
 Use your common sense for both the person and the situation you’re in before opening your mouth and blurting out things about the meaning of life and your biggest fears.

 I would suggest saving the pin below the post with all questions to your most relevant Pinterest board, so you have these questions ready to use when the occasion arises.